TroyLouis/python-bootcamp-2022/README.md

 <h1>2022 Python Bootcamp</h1>
-<p>A lot of this will be a refresher, but hopefully some of it will be new! </p>
+<p>Taking a full Python bootcamp course with all of the classic assignments (like fizzbuzz).
+I expect most of this to be a refreshment but want to show that I know the basics.</p>
 <p>Following PEP8 style throughout.</p>